-EOUIPMENT FINANCIAL ASSET MANAGEMENT
+CONSTRUCTION EQUIPMENT FINANCIAL ASSET MANAGEMENT

 The reality is that assets are at the heart of every equipment management business.
 You can't calculate ROI or understand your financial utilization unless you also understand the value of your assets.
-Let's face it, construction equipment can get very complicated from multiple components with different technical and financial lives to huge volumes of low value bulk assets (like scaffolding or formwork) which adds millions of dollars on the books and still needs to be depreciated every month.
+Let's face it, construction equipment can get very complicated from multiple components with different technical and financial lives to huge volumes of low value bulk assets (like scaffolding or formwork) which adds millions of dollars on the books and still needs to be depreciated every month.operations.
+You gain the flexibility to select modules or add-ons based on your unique business requirements, ensuring a customized and efficient solution.

-Page 05

-You need to ensure that your equipment management software is flexible enough to allow you to define whether your assets are tracked individually as serialized equipment, held as bulk quantities or as a mixture of the two.

-You need to be able to track things you don't own alongside those that you do and report on comparative utilization.
-That data is very useful in helping you decide whether it is worth adding additional items to your own fleet.

-You need to make sure you can keep track of every activity that can affect value or ROI from maintenance activities, damage, warranty repairs, financial revaluations and costs.

-There should be no need to update the fixed asset system manually if you are using the equipment management system in its entirety.
-For example, if you decide to refurbish a truck in your workshop, the cost of certain types of parts and labor may be automatically capitalized to the value of the truck on the books.

-If your ERP is your main system of record you also need to ensure that anything you do to your assets in the equipment management system can be sent over as data to the ERP to make sure your ROI can be calculated effectively in your corporate ERP.
+- You need to ensure that your equipment management software is flexible enough to allow you to define whether your assets are tracked individually as serialized equipment, held as bulk quantities or as a mixture of the two. - You need to be able to track things you don't own alongside those that you do and report on comparative utilization.
+That data is very useful in helping you decide whether it is worth adding additional items to your own fleet. - You need to make sure you can keep track of every activity that can affect value or ROI from maintenance activities, damage, warranty repairs, financial revaluations and costs. - There should be no need to update the fixed asset system manually if you are using the equipment management system in its entirety.
+For example, if you decide to refurbish a truck in your workshop, the cost of certain types of parts and labor may be automatically capitalized to the value of the truck on the books. - If your ERP is your main system of record, you also need to ensure that anything you do to your assets in the equipment management system can be sent over as data to the ERP to make sure your ROI can be calculated effectively in your corporate ERP.